mb139h/project_log_analyzer/README.md

 ### View1:
-Calculates the usage of each log item whose path contains something valuable. it will return the usage count and will covert the path to the more sutable for article search string
+Calculates the usage of each log item whose path contains something valuable. it will return the usage count and will convert the path to the more suitable for article search string
 ```sql
 create view article_usage as
 	select REPLACE(path,'/article/','') as starts_with, COUNT(*) usage